shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 We love to see new integrations, and are always eternally grateful for people's generous contributions to the Toolkit Community!

-{% include info title="Tip" content="The [Developing your own app](sgtk-developer-app.md) contains a step by step guide to developing an app, which contains principles that apply to developing an engine as well, which are not covered in this guide." %}
+{% include info title="Tip" content="The [Developing your own app](sgtk-developer-app.md) contains a step by step guide to developing an app, which contains principles that apply to developing an engine as well that are not covered in this guide." %}

 ## Approaches to engine integration